joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Even though most of the work will be automated for us, we do have to do some configurations to make it work in our environment

-I am not using a Group Managed Service Account, I am just going to use a normal AD account as a service account _(ie webjea_services)_, but you can and the commands to create them are in the DSCDeploy.ps1 script.
+I am not using a Group Managed Service Account, I am just going to use a normal AD account as a service account _(ie webjea_services)_, but if you using a GMSA then you just need to put the username in the AppPoolUserName, no credentials are needed (make sure the GMSA has access to the server).

 Change the following variables to suit your setup, in my case, I have moved WebJEA resources to their own folder, so it's not sitting directly on the OS drive, but until its own Folder.